 Face milling with the router

-Whether you are a beginner or an experienced woodworker, every detail counts when surface routing wood.
-With a router and planer, you can level and smooth even large and challenging workpieces.
-In this guide, you'll find out what options are available without a jointer or planer and how you can create impressive projects.
-We'll show you which tools you need, how to proceed step by step and give you professional tips to ensure your results are of the highest standard.
+Whether you’re a beginner or an experienced woodworker, every detail matters when face milling wood.
+With a router and a face milling attachment, you can level and smooth even large workpieces.
+In this guide, you’ll learn what options are available without a planer or jointer and how to tackle even challenging projects.
+We’ll show you which tools you need, walk you through the process step by step, and give you practical tips for achieving a clean, even finish.

 Facing a beam with a router